 The Group has not quantified the financial impact of this, due to the significant variances in this opportunity element across our 21 countries of operation.
-GSMA has forecasted that the Internet of Things (IoT) globally (according to GSMA Intelligence forecasts) estimated that by 2025 there will be 3.5 billion cellular IoT connections, including 1.9 billion licensed LPWA connections market will be worth \$ 1,1 trillion by 2025.
+The Global System Mobile Association (GSMA) has forecasted that the Internet of Things (IoT).
+Globally, according to GSMA

+Intelligence forecasts, it is estimated that by 2025 there will be 3.5 billion cellular IoT connections, including 1.9 billion licensed LPWA connections market will be worth \$ 1,1 trillion by 2025.